jacobm3/x-gold/README.md

 These values are saved and delivered to project admins as needed.

+## Revoke Root Token
 Revoke the root token, so no individual other than project owners can access their secrets.
+Verify you're not able to access any Vault secrets with that token.

 ```
 $ vault login  # <-- root token